LunsfordSpace/LunsfordSpace/README.md

 <b>Hello friend!</b>

 🛠️ I’m currently working on building my brand.<br/>
-💡 I’m currently learning Python 🐍<br/>
+💡 I’m currently deep-learning C# and Azure, and improving my Scrum certification 🤸<br/>
 🤝 I’m looking to opportunities to meet all sorts of folks in the industry and hear interesting stories.<br/>
 🚩 Ask me about empathetic management and servant leadership.<br/>
 💙 Pronouns: He/They<br/>